7 Stories That Prove The Importance of Teamwork

 Storytelling can be a driver of employee performance, making them feel, think, and respond like the characters in the story.

-Here are seven inspirational stories emphasising the importance of teamwork – in the workplace or personal life.
+Here are seven inspirational stories emphasizing the importance of teamwork – in the workplace or personal life.

 1. After years of intensive analysis, Google discovers the key to good teamwork